launchableinc/cli/docs/sending-data-to-launchable/using-the-cli-with-a-public-repository.md

 This page relates to [#creating-and-setting-your-api-key](../getting-started.md#creating-and-setting-your-api-key "mention").
 {% endhint %}

 Authentication between the Launchable CLI and Launchable API typically requires an API key.
-However, API keys cannot be used for open source projects since anyone can retrieve an API key by opening a pull request.
+However, API keys cannot be used for open source projects in public repos since anyone can retrieve an API key by opening a pull request.

-To solve this problem, Launchable offers another authentication mechanism called **tokenless authentication**.
+To solve this problem for open source projects, Launchable offers another authentication mechanism called **tokenless authentication**.
 Instead of using a static token, tokenless authentication uses a CI/CD service provider's public API to verify if tests are actually running in CI.
 With this feature, OSS contributors can analyze and optimize test execution without a static Launchable API token.

 ## Prerequisites

+If your project is open source and you want to use Launchable,

-* Your project needs to be hosted on a public GitHub repository
+* Your open source project needs to be hosted in a public GitHub repository
-* Your project needs to use GitHub Actions for CI
+* Your open source project needs to use GitHub Actions for CI

 ## Preparation